Post

 val6

-1. Analyzing the Security file again, we can use the parent process ID to retrace the steps to the initial stage in the infection chain.
+Analyzing the Security event log with the parent process ID of the ransomware, we can retrace the events to identify the initial stage.
+The infection chain:

 1